Skip to Content

 Another stop on this Portland sightseeing tour was the Portland Observatory.

-We got to see the outside of Portland Observatory and hear its historical significance.
+We got to see the outside Portland Observatory and hear its historical significance.
 Photo credit: Marcie Cheung

-The Portland Observatory is actually a signal tower, and was immensely important.
+The Portland Observatory is actually a signal tower and was immensely important.

 This saved time and money and was an efficient system.